nelsonquesado/GTFSwizard/README.md

 <img align="center" src="figs/plot_corridor.png" width="400"/>

 ## Editing
-GTFSwizard provides functions to edit GTFS data directly - for delaying, splitting, and merging trips.
+GTFSwizard provides functions to edit GTFS data directly.
 The `delay_trip()` function allows users to apply a delay to specific trips.
 The `split_trip()` function equally divides a trip in `split` number of points, creating `split + 1` separate trips.
 This can be useful for analyzing partial routes or for simulating route adjustments.
+The `edit_speed` (dev only) function adjusts the travel speeds between stops in a GTFS dataset by modifying trip durations based on a specified speed multiplier.
+It allows selective adjustments for specific trips and stops or applies changes globally.
 The `merge_gtfs()` function combines two GTFS files, allowing for the integration of distinct GTFS datasets into a single dataset.

 ```r
 # Delay trips by 5 minutes (300 seconds)